-Even without the threat of huge GDPR fines, a data breach is terrible PR and leads to decreased trust in an organisation, as extramarital dating site Ashley Madison discovered in 2015 when attackers leaked the personal data of 37 million users back in 2015.
+Even without substantial GDPR fines, a data breach is terrible PR and leads to decreased trust in an organization, as the extramarital dating site Ashley Madison discovered in 2015 when attackers leaked the personal data of 37 million users 2015.

-GDPR doesn’t specify how organisations should integrate technology in order to meet the requirements because cyber security is a constantly evolving field that needs frequent updating.
+GDPR doesn’t specify how organizations should integrate technology to meet the requirements because cyber security is constantly evolving and requires frequent updating.

-Each organisation is free to implement their security as they please, so long as it keeps user data safe as per the requirements of GDPR.
+Each organization is free to implement its security as they please, so long as it keeps user data safe per the requirements of GDPR.

-So what should small businesses do comply with GDPR and avoid data breaches?
+So what should small businesses do to comply with GDPR and avoid data breaches?

-Ensuring all employees use strong passwords is absolutely essential to any organisation.
-Tools such as Lastpass have become very popular for good reason.
-Enterprise level password managers allow businesses to easily integrate and enforce strong passwords throughout their IT systems at a low cost.
+Ensuring all employees use strong passwords is essential to any organization.
+Tools such as Lastpass have become very popular for a good reason.
+Enterprise-level password managers allow businesses to easily integrate and enforce strong passwords throughout their IT systems at a low cost.

-This allows the passwords themselves to be encrypted so they never need to be vulnerable.
+This allows the passwords to be encrypted, so they never need to be vulnerable.

 One of the most common ways for company networks to become infected is through viruses spread via email.
-An enterprise level email scanning solution reduces the risk of email-borne threats significantly by implementing layered security that checks elements of all incoming email such as identity validation and authentication, AntiSpam lists, attachments, and images.
+An enterprise-level email scanning solution significantly reduces the risk of email-borne threats by implementing layered security that checks elements of all incoming emails, such as identity validation and authentication, AntiSpam lists, attachments, and images.

 Instead of storing customer data or any other PII on local machines that are entirely the responsibility of the business, consider moving everything to a secure cloud-based storage system such as AWS.

-One of the most effective methods of keeping your company’s data safe, especially where social engineering attacks are concerned, is employee training.
-Even basic cybersecurity courses help to foster a culture of data protection and raise awareness towards risk and help keep employees diligent.
+Employee training is one of the most effective methods of keeping your company’s data safe, especially where social engineering attacks are concerned.
+Even introductory cybersecurity courses help foster a culture of data protection, raise awareness of risk, and help keep employees diligent.

-Even the most advanced technological security systems can’t protect a business against employees making judgemental errors, so make sure everyone is on the same page.
+Even the most advanced technological security systems can’t protect a business against employees making judgemental errors, so ensure everyone is on the same page.

-Not everyone at an organisation needs to access all company information.
-Just as most employees won’t have access to payroll details or bank accounts, personal information needs to be segmented so that only elements that are essential to someone’s job are accessible.
+Not everyone at an organization needs to access all company information.
+Just as most employees won’t have access to payroll details or bank accounts, personal information needs to be segmented so that only essential elements of someone’s job are accessible.

-Bring your own device has quickly become a staple within startups and enterprises alike, and has many benefits such as time and cost savings, and increased productivity.
-The danger of BYOD policies is that employees can unintentionally create a situation where normal security policies are ineffective and may increase the risk of a breach.
+Bring your device has quickly become a staple within startups and enterprises alike and has many benefits such as time and cost savings and increased productivity.
+The danger of BYOD policies is that employees can unintentionally create a situation where standard security policies are ineffective and may increase the risk of a breach.

-Some concerns with regards to BYOD are physical theft of devices that have access to PII, malware, and data interception – if a compromised device is sending data it could be a GDPR liability.
+Some concerns regarding BYOD are physical theft of devices that have access to PII, malware, and data interception – if a compromised machine sends data, it could be a GDPR liability.

 If you must allow BYOD, there are a few ways to mitigate the risks:

 Social engineering is the biggest threat to data confidentiality today.
-As we’ve seen time and time again, even large enterprises with solid cybersecurity frameworks are frequently hit by attacks.
+As we’ve seen repeatedly, even large enterprises with solid cybersecurity frameworks are frequently hit by attacks.

 Social engineering is often the entry point for a larger technical attack.

-Technical exploits are extremely difficult to pull off without being detected if a business has decent security in place, but a social engineering attack could be as simple as claiming to be a technician who needs to access a logged-in computer to run some quick tests or updates.
+Technical exploits are complicated to pull off without being detected if a business has decent security.
+Still, a social engineering attack could be as simple as claiming to be a technician who needs to access a logged-in computer to run some quick tests or updates.

 The classic social engineering attack is the phishing email that is so enticing that an employee or manager can’t resist opening it and opening an attachment.

-Now, companies will often already have safeguards in place to minimise the chances of this happening such as email scanning, but all too someone will see an interesting looking email in their spam folder and decide to open the attachment.
+Now, companies will often already have safeguards to minimize the chances of this happening, such as email scanning.
+Still, all too, someone will see an interesting-looking email in their spam folder and decide to open the attachment.

-Having done a fair bit of work in SEO and online marketing, I’m astounded by the number of people that ask if they should implement HTTPS, and whether it’s worth doing as a “ranking factor” for SEO.
+Having done a fair bit of SEO and online marketing work, I’m astounded by the number of people asking if they should implement HTTPS and whether it’s worth doing it as a “ranking factor” for SEO.

-An SSL certificate doesn’t just provide security to people entering information on your website, but also authenticates that your users are experiencing the website as you intended, and not a modified version of it, and that the data isn’t being intercepted or modified in transit.
+An SSL certificate doesn’t just provide security to people entering information on your website but also authenticates that your users are experiencing the website as you intended, and not a modified version of it, and that the data isn’t being intercepted or altered in transit.

-Since GDPR doesn’t specifically require encryption to be used at any point, an SSL certificate isn’t mandatory but is definitely strongly recommended since any data your users input on your website is your responsibility under GDPR (and it’s good for SEO too).
+Since GDPR doesn’t specifically require encryption to be used, an SSL certificate isn’t mandatory.
+Still, it is strongly recommended since any data your users input on your website is your responsibility under GDPR (and it’s good for SEO too).

 What exactly do you have to do if disaster strikes and you discover personal data you control has been breached?

-The rules regarding this are quite clear.
-You must notify the supervisory authority within 72 hours, “unless the breach is unlikely to result in a risk to rights and freedoms of natural persons”.
+The rules regarding this are pretty straightforward.
+You must notify the supervisory authority within 72 hours “unless the breach is unlikely to result in a risk to rights and freedoms of natural persons.”

-This is a huge case for encryption as attackers can’t do much with encrypted data.
+This is a massive case for encryption as attackers can’t do much with encrypted data.

-This means companies need to carry out an investigation as soon as they become aware of a breach, and be able to report on the specific nature of the breach, including identifying exactly what has been accessed and when, as well as affected users and perform an assessment of the potential impact on those users.
+This means companies need to carry out an investigation as soon as they become aware of a breach and be able to report on the specific nature of the breach, including identifying precisely what has been accessed and when, as well as affected users and perform an assessment of the potential impact on those users.

-In addition to that, it’s necessary to detail specific measures that were in place to protect the data, along with forensic details of how the breach occurred and a remediation plan.
+In addition, it’s necessary to detail specific measures in place to protect the data, forensic details of how the breach occurred, and a remediation plan.

 In addition to notifying the appropriate governing body, the company must also inform the affected users, which is likely to cause a PR nightmare.

 GDPR doesn’t only apply in the event of a data breach.
-All organisations that process EU citizens’ personal data must be able to provide documentation that demonstrates compliance.
+All organizations that process EU citizens’ data must be able to provide documentation that demonstrates compliance.

 All data processing operations must be checked for compliance, and a record of the checks must be kept.
-A data protection impact assessment (DPIA) must be completed for any high risk operations such as the processing of sensitive or special categories of data (i.e. medical records or ethnic origin), systematic monitoring such as CCTV, or employee internet activity.
+A data protection impact assessment (DPIA) must be completed for any high-risk operations such as processing sensitive or special categories of data (i.e., medical records or ethnic origin), systematic monitoring such as CCTV, or employee internet activity.

-Inspections are carried out by the European Data Protection Authority, who check and verify compliance with regulation, and recommend areas for improvement.
-Organisations are usually informed four weeks in advance, although certain documents may be requested immediately.
+Inspections are carried out by the European Data Protection Authority, which checks and verifies compliance with regulations and recommends areas for improvement.
+Organizations are usually informed four weeks in advance, although certain documents may be requested immediately.

 Encryption is recommended by the EU as a GDPR safeguard but isn’t legally required.
-Although, just because something isn’t mandatory, that doesn’t necessarily mean it shouldn’t be done.
+Although, just because something isn’t mandatory doesn’t necessarily mean it shouldn’t be done.

 Encryption protects your customers, users, employees, and anyone else whose data you possess.

-Article 32; Security of processing, states that “the controller and processor shall implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk”, including, as appropriate, “pseudonymisation and encryption of personal data”.
+Article 32; Security of processing, states that “the controller and processor shall implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk,” including, as appropriate, “pseudonymization and encryption of personal data.”

-So again, whilst encryption is not mandatory, it can be considered a standard tool to help achieve the security required under GDPR.
+So again, while encryption is not mandatory, it can be considered a standard tool to help achieve the security required under GDPR.

-What’s more, a breach of encrypted data will most likely result in an embarrassment for the company, whereas losing unencrypted personal data will lead to serious questions being asked and potentially massive fines.
+A breach of encrypted data will most likely result in an embarrassment for the company, whereas losing unencrypted personal data will lead to serious questions and potentially massive fines.

-As Google discovered, protecting data isn’t enough because GDPR is particularly interested in transparency and consent, however, a system of strong encryption will certainly help in the event of a data breach.
+As Google discovered, protecting data isn’t enough because GDPR is particularly interested in transparency and consent.
+However, a system of solid encryption will undoubtedly help in the event of a data breach.

-GDPR clarifies the responsibilities of organisations that control or process personal data of EU citizens.
+GDPR clarifies the responsibilities of organizations that control or process the personal data of EU citizens.

-At the very core of Article 25: data protection by design is the principle of data minimisation – limiting the amount of stored personal data to the minimum required for the purpose.
-This means that companies have to stop collecting personal data just because they can.
+At the core of , Article 25: Data protection by design is the principle of data minimization – limiting the amount of stored personal data to the minimum required.
+This means companies must stop collecting personal data just because they can.

-It will make companies think twice and actually start to use the data for the purpose the worked so hard to collect it for, and these are often things that are good for the receiver like email segmentation or personalization.
-If they don’t use it they have to delete it.
+It will make companies think twice and start to use the data for the purpose they worked so hard to collect it for, and these are often things that are good for the receiver like email segmentation or personalization.
+If they don’t use it, they have to delete it.

-The result of this being that even after a breach, the effects are minimised if superfluous data was never collected in the first place
+The result is that even after a breach, the effects are minimized if redundant data was never collected in the first place.

-Under GDPR, certain conditions for consent must be met.
-The organisation is required to be able to demonstrate that consent has been freely given through a clear, informed, and unambiguous affirmative action, specific to the use of the data.
+Under GDPR, specific conditions for consent must be met.
+The organization must demonstrate that consent has been freely given through a clear, informed, and unambiguous affirmative action particular to the use of the data.

-Silence, pre-ticked boxes, or other inactivity cannot be considered consent.
+Silence, pre-ticked boxes, or another inactivity cannot be considered consent.
 Consent must be verifiable and can be withdrawn at any time.

-In most cases, it is prohibited to collect personal data that reveals racial or ethnic origin, political opinions, religious beliefs, or trade union membership, as well as genetic and biometric data.
+In most cases, collecting personal data that reveals the racial or ethnic origin, political opinions, religious beliefs, trade union membership, and genetic and biometric data is prohibited.

-There are specific situations where this does not apply, but again, these safeguards are in place to protect citizens, and breaches of these data types can carry much bigger penalties.
+There are specific situations where this does not apply.
+Still, again, these safeguards are in place to protect citizens, and breaches of these data types can carry much more significant penalties.

-The full scope of GDPR and an organisation’s full responsibilities can’t possibly paraphrased into a single article, and the intention of this piece is not to provide a definitive guide or legal advice.
+The full scope of GDPR and an organization’s full responsibilities can’t possibly paraphrase into a single article.
+This piece intends not to provide a definitive guide or legal advice.

-It is very important to start thinking about the way your organisation handles data, and whether it’s in compliance with GDPR in a documented and demonstrable way should you face a data breach, complaint, or inspection.
+It is imperative to consider how your organization handles data and whether it complies with GDPR in a documented and verifiable way should you face a data breach, complaint, or inspection.

-GDPR aims to protect the data of European citizens through enforced regulations in a time when cybercrime is on the rise in a massive way.
-Even though it may seem inconvenient to implement compliance, the laws are there to protect the public and set an example for the rest of the world to follow.
+GDPR aims to protect the data of European citizens through enforced regulations when cybercrime is on the rise massively.
+Even though it may seem inconvenient to implement compliance, the laws protect the public and set an example for the rest of the world to follow.